giellalt/lang-som/som.md

 * *guri:* `guri+N+Masc+Sg+Indef+Nom`

 * * *
+<small>This (part of) documentation was generated from [../src/fst/stems/nouns.lexc](http://github.com/giellalt/lang-som/blob/main/../src/fst/stems/nouns.lexc)</small>Adjectives
+Adjectives in the Somali language describe things.

+* * *
+<small>This (part of) documentation was generated from [../src/fst/stems/adjectives.lexc](http://github.com/giellalt/lang-som/blob/main/../src/fst/stems/adjectives.lexc)</small>Pronouns
+Pronouns in the Somali language are references to things.

+* * *
+<small>This (part of) documentation was generated from [../src/fst/stems/pronouns.lexc](http://github.com/giellalt/lang-som/blob/main/../src/fst/stems/pronouns.lexc)</small>Verbs
+Verbs in Somali language are actions, and also states.
+They agree in person and number, and also gender.

+* * *
-<small>This (part of) documentation was generated from [../src/fst/stems/nouns.lexc](http://github.com/giellalt/lang-som/blob/main/../src/fst/stems/nouns.lexc)</small>Numerals
+<small>This (part of) documentation was generated from [../src/fst/stems/verbs.lexc](http://github.com/giellalt/lang-som/blob/main/../src/fst/stems/verbs.lexc)</small>Numerals
 Numerals in the Somali language are numbers.